YogeshBabyOP/Technical-Blogs/python.md

 ### Let's get into introduction to python

-> Python is one of the most popular programming languages in present era, and it is easy for beginners to learn because of its readability which alomost similar to enligh words.
+> Python is one of the most popular programming languages in present era, and it is easy for beginners to learn because of its readability which alomost similar to english words.

 > It is dynamically typed, so no need to provide the data types, it consists of both structure/procedural oriented and object-oriented programming.